Testing the Starobinsky model of inflation with resonant cavities: Gravitational Waves: Production and Detection

 Now, using \eqref{eq:energy-density-spectrum} and \eqref{eq:gammak} and substituting values of various quantities, we arrive at the expression,

-where $h_c\propto f^{1/4}$ at low frequencies and exponentially decays at higher frequencies.
+Here, $h_c\propto f^{1/4}$ at low frequencies and decays exponentially at higher frequencies.

-Though this combination of characteristic strain and frequencies is undetectable by current experiments, future GW detectors are expected to function in this range.
-In Fig. \ref{fig:sensitivity-plots}, we compare the detectability curves for existing and proposed high-frequency and ultra-high-frequency GW detectors \cite{ADMX:2023rsk,Goryachev:2014yra,Berlin:2021txa} (for more information, refer to \cite{Ejlli:2019bqj,Aggarwal:2020olq}) against the characteristic strain behavior obtained for our model.
+Though this combination of characteristic strain and frequencies is undetectable by current experiments, future GW detectors are expected to probe this range.
+In Fig. \ref{fig:sensitivity-plots}, we compare the detectability curves for existing and proposed high-frequency and ultra-high-frequency GW detectors \cite{ADMX:2023rsk,Goryachev:2014yra,Berlin:2021txa,Patra:2024eke} (see also \cite{Ejlli:2019bqj,Aggarwal:2025noe}) against the characteristic strain behavior obtained for our model.